bandprotocol/cw-band/docs/setup_relayer_hermes.md

 As for most parts of the config, you can see their description [here](https://hermes.informal.systems/documentation/configuration/description.html)

-For the 'ignore_port_channel' config which is the one that we implemented, it is used to specify which destination port-channel pairs that we want to ignore their acknowledge packets e.g. `ignore_port_channel = [{ channel_id = 'channel-64', port_id = 'oracle'}]` means we want to ignore acknowledgement packet that its destination has channel_id 'channel-64' and port_id 'oracle'
+For the 'ignore_port_channel' config which is one that we implemented, it is used to specify which destination port-channel pairs that we want to ignore their acknowledge packets e.g. `ignore_port_channel = [{ channel_id = 'channel-64', port_id = 'oracle'}]` means we want to ignore acknowledgement packet that its destination has channel_id 'channel-64' and port_id 'oracle'

 ## Step 2: Build Hermes binary